xregistry/spec/core/spec.md

 creating a duplicate Resource definition, the `ximport` mechanism MAY be used instead.
 When defining the Resources of a Group, a special Resource "plural" name MAY be used to reference other Resource definitions from within the same Registry.
-For example the following abbreviated model definition defines one Resource type (`definitions`) under the `messagegroups` Group, that is also used by the `endpoints` Group.
+For example, the following abbreviated model definition defines one Resource type (`messages`) under the `messagegroups` Group, that is also used by the `endpoints` Group.

 ```yaml